 - Type the question title that will only be visible to admin, select the type of question you want to add from the drop-down menu, and set the sequence if you would like to reorder the questions.

 - Click Add and you will be taken immediately to the Question Editor (see image below).

 - Question Type – read only descriptor of the question type you are working with

 - Title – enter an internal title.
 This should be one or two words that will help you identify this question in your list of questions on the page table.
 NOTE: if the question is required and not answered, applicants will see the Question Title on their submit page as an item they did not answer.

 - Question – enter the question exactly as you want your applicants to view it.
 Add formatting but be aware that most questions appear in the 1/4 left margin, and as such, numbered and bulleted lists are better suited for an Info Only question where the text appears in the larger 3/4 right margin.

-- Explanation – language typed into this field will appear as a question mark near the question that opens a pop-up window when clicked.
+- Help Text – language typed into this field will appear as a question mark near the question that opens a pop-up window when clicked.
 This language does not show up on the read-only preview form.